THE WATCH OF THE DEEP

 The Ringlock system is based on three superposed elements:

-a thick, slightly domed sapphire crystal with an anti-reflective coating – on the Rolex Deepsea it is 5.5 mm thick;
+• a thick, slightly domed sapphire crystal with an anti-reflective coating – on the Rolex Deepsea it is 5.5 mm thick;

 The Oyster case of the Rolex Deepsea is also equipped with the helium escape valve, patented in 1967.
 This safety valve works to protect Rolex divers’ watches created for great depths by allowing excess pressure built up inside the watch case to escape during a diver’s decompression phase in a hyperbaric chamber – a process inherent to saturation diving – without compromising the waterproofness of the watch.
+The helium escape valve is made of steel on Oystersteel versions of the Rolex Deepsea and of RLX titanium on the watch in 18 ct yellow gold.

 STRINGENT WATERPROOFNESS TESTS